aviramst/ec2-instance-lister/README.md

 }
 ```

-### --listPrivateInstances
+### --ipType
-A flag that indicates if results should include private instances (that only has private ips, inside a vpc for example).
-Defaults to false
+which ip of the server to return: private or public, defaults to 'public'